jonesnoah19/YMagic/README.md

 A project I made to showcase a handful of skills:

-File I/O
+    -File I/O

-Using a REST-like API
+    -Using a REST-like API

-Error Handling
+    -Error Handling

-Working with JSON
+    -Working with JSON

-Working with XML
+    -Working with XML

-Regular Expressions
+    -Regular Expressions

-Agregating & Analysis
+    -Agregating & Analysis

-Simple and Dynamic Plotting in Matplotlib
+    -Simple and Dynamic Plotting in Matplotlib